5T33Z0/Clover-Crate/ACPI/README.md

 ### Double First State

-In order for [Speedstep](https://en.wikipedia.org/wiki/SpeedStep) to work correctly, it is necessary to duplicate the first state of the P-states table.
-Although the necessity of this fix has become doubtful for newer CPUs, it is still relevant when using 3rd Gen Intel CPUs (Code name `IvyBridge`).
+In order for [**Intel SpeedStep**](https://en.wikipedia.org/wiki/SpeedStep) to work correctly, it is necessary to duplicate the first state of the P-states table.
+Although the necessity of this fix has become doubtful for newer CPUs, it is still relevant when using 3rd Gen Intel CPUs (codename `IvyBridge`).

+In my test however, this didn't fix CPU Power Management for Ivy Bridge.
+THe CPU was stuck in base clock and no Turbo states were available.
+So therefore, generating an SSDT-PM with ssdtPRGen is recommended.

 ### Drop OEM